Ananastasios/Driving-Simulation-Game/README.md

    This script manages the camera's position and rotation to follow the car.
 It smoothly translates the camera based on a configurable offset and rotates it to keep the car in view.
 ---

+## About RoadWise Adventures

+This project is a part of *RoadWise Adventures*, a larger educational driving simulation game.
+Developed to promote road safety and driving awareness, *RoadWise Adventures* offers a comprehensive learning experience by allowing players to explore diffrent driving environments, encounter different road signs, and practice safe driving techniques.

+In the complete *RoadWise Adventures* game, players are educated on essential traffic rules, encouraged to follow road safety guidelines, and gain experience identifying and responding to real-world traffic signals.
+This simulation demo, focused primarily on vehicle dynamics, HUD elements, and camera functionality, serves as a foundational component of the *RoadWise Adventures* project, providing the core driving mechanics.